 Information On Other Disney Parks and On Disney Springs

-At this moment, the only Disney Park in the world that has officially reopened to the public is Shanghai Disneyland, which opened its gates on May 11.
-Disney Springs at Walt Disney World Resort also began its phased reopening on May 20.
+At this moment, the only Disney Park in the world that has officially reopened to the public in Shanghai Disneyland, which opened its gates on May 11.
+Disney Springs at Walt Disney World Resort also began it is phased reopening on May 20.

 If you plan on visiting Disney Springs, there are a few safety protocols that must be followed.
 Here are some things you may want to keep in mind before heading over: